milangrgic/milangrgic/README.md

 - Cryptographic Protocols: Strong understanding of cryptographic algorithms, encryption techniques, and secure data transmission methodologies essential for blockchain implementations.
 - Distributed Systems: Proficient in designing and implementing scalable, fault-tolerant distributed systems using Rust and blockchain frameworks.
 - Smart Contracts & Solidity: Skilled in developing and auditing smart contracts utilizing Solidity and other related technologies.

+Looking forward to collaborating on innovative blockchain projects and contributing to the growth of decentralized technologies.
+Open to discussions about blockchain, smart contracts, and decentralized systems.